Sutton Bonington Campus, Leicestershire, UK

 GCSEs

-GCSE mathematics at grade 5 or above and english at grade 4 or above are required.
+GCSE mathematics at grade 5 or above and English at grade 4 or above.

-International students (non-EU) who do not have the required qualifications or grades to go directly onto an undergraduate degree course, may be interested in the Science Foundation Certificate delivered through the University of Nottingham International College.
-You are guaranteed a place on selected undergraduate courses if all progression requirements are met.
+If you are an International applicant who does not have the required qualifications or grades for direct entry to this course, you may be interested in the Science and Engineering Foundation Certificate delivered through the University of Nottingham International College.
+Applicants are guaranteed a place on selected undergraduate courses if all progression requirements are met - please refer to the Kaplan website for further information.

 International students must have valid UK immigration permissions for any courses or study period where teaching takes place in the UK.
 Student route visas can be issued for eligible students studying full-time courses.
 The University of Nottingham does not sponsor a student visa for students studying part-time courses.
 The Standard Visitor visa route is not appropriate in all cases.
 Please contact the university’s Visa and Immigration team if you need advice about your visa options.